-Adam provides contract CFO services to small and medium-size business through his firm, ALTCPAPC.
+Adam provides contract CFO services to small and medium-size businesses through his firm, Primetrics.
 He focuses on craft industry manufacturers, design-build firms, and professional service organizations.
 Adam enjoys working with business owners to help them scale and grow profitability while making improvements to their business operations.
 In his role at Wisewood Energy, he is called upon to solve a diverse set of business challenges including system implementations, profitability analysis, tax compliance, treasury management, cybersecurity, business process optimization, and financial reporting.
 His background is in financial management, information technology, and operational audits.
 Adam is invested in the local community and currently sits on several non-profit boards focused on social justice and community building.
 Adam and his wife live in North Portland with their two sons.
 A native of the Northwest, he enjoys alpine climbing, mountain biking, and fly-fishing.

 Engineering Project Manager

-David contributes a broad range of technical and management expertise to the Wisewood Energy team by way of his firm Wildephor, a California-based consultancy focused on the analysis and implementation of bioenergy and other renewable energy projects.
-David specializes in cost and schedule analysis, project risk analysis and management, and various types of financial modeling to support successful project development and delivery.
-The winding road that eventually led him to Wisewood Energy has included degrees in architectural and civil engineering, a decade of work on nuclear waste site remediation projects for the U.S. Department of Energy, and a stint as a public policy instructor at the University of California, Berkeley.
-Having grown up in a small farming town in Pennsylvania, he relishes his current role in the bioenergy field, which satisfies a lifelong desire to work with rural communities to build environmentally and economically sustainable projects.
-David tempers his analytical side with frequent trail runs in the Santa Cruz Mountains near his home and by playing bass in several rock bands.
+David contributes a broad range of technical and management expertise to the Wisewood Energy team by way of his firm Wildephor, a California-based consultancy focused on the analysis and construction of bioenergy and other renewable energy projects.
+David specializes in cost and schedule analysis, project risk analysis and management, and various types of financial modeling to support project development and delivery.
+The road that led him to Wisewood Energy has included degrees in architectural and civil engineering, a decade of work on nuclear waste site remediation projects for the U.S. Department of Energy, and a stint as a public policy instructor at the University of California, Berkeley.
+Having grown up in a farming town in Pennsylvania, he relishes his current role in the bioenergy field, which satisfies a lifelong desire to work with rural communities to build environmentally and economically sustainable projects.
+David tempers his analytical side with trail runs in the Santa Cruz Mountains near his home and by playing in several rock bands.

 A natural problem solver, Jesse is an engineer with an interest in renewable energy.
 He manages data analysis, energy modeling, project design, and detailed drawings for Wisewood Energy projects.
 After receiving his bachelor’s of science degree in mechanical engineering from Oregon State University, Jesse worked in research and development of medical X-ray equipment.
 One product he developed is now installed hospitals around the world.
 Originally from Coos Bay, Jesse enjoys working on motorcycles and exploring Oregon hiking trails.